 - A nurse or other health provider will give you this medicine.

 - This medicine is given as a shot under your skin or into one of your muscles.
 In infants and small children, the shot is usually given in the thigh.
 In adults, the shot is usually given in the upper arm.

 - Children should receive a total of 4 doses of polio vaccine, usually at 6 weeks to 2 months, 4 months, 6 to 18 months, and 4 to 6 years of age.

 - Missed dose: This vaccine needs to be given on a fixed schedule.
 If a dose is missed, call your doctor to make another appointment as soon as possible.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Some foods and medicines can affect how polio vaccine works.
 Tell your doctor if you are also receiving any treatment that affects your immune system, such as cancer medicine, steroid medicine, or radiation therapy.

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you or your child have a fever, an infection, or any condition that affects your or your child's immune system.
+- Tell your doctor if you have a fever, infection, or any condition that affects the immune system.